andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

  * [Decimal Number System](https://www.mathsisfun.com/definitions/decimal-number-system.html) (MathIsFun.com)
  * [Binary Number System](https://www.mathsisfun.com/definitions/binary-number.html) (MathIsFun.com)

-### "Not defined"
+### "Undefined"
-This is the first time we hit the phrase "not defined" in that the result of dividing a real number by $0$ is "not defined".
-This means it has no answer.
+This is the first time we hit the phrase "undefined".
+In this case it is when we try and divide a real number by $0$.

 ### Real Numbers and Rational Numbers
 TBC